-- SGI ProPack 7 for Linux Release Notes Provides the latest information about software and documentation in this release.
-The release notes are on the SGI ProPack for Linux CD in the root directory, in a file named README.TXT. - Porting IRIX Applications to SGI Altix Platforms: SGI ProPack for Linux Provides information about porting an application to the SGI Altix platform. - Message Passing Toolkit (MPT) User's Guide Describes industry-standard message passing protocol optimized for SGI computers. - REACT Real-Time for Linux Programmer's Guide Describes the facilities of REACT real-time for Linux that supports real-time programs. - Performance Co-Pilot Linux User's and Administrator's Guide Describes the Performance Co-Pilot (PCP) software package of advanced performance tools for SGI systems running the Linux operating system. - Unified Parallel C (UPC) User's Guide Documents the SGI implementation of the Unified Parallel C (UPC) parallel extension to the C programming language standard. - Linux Resource Administration Guide Provides a reference for people who manage the operation of SGI Altix servers and contains information needed in the administration of various system resource management features such as Comprehensive System Accounting (CSA), Array Services, CPU memory sets and scheduling, and the Cpuset System. - Linux Application Tuning Guide Provides information about tuning application programs on SGI Altix systems.
+- SGI ProPack 7 for Linux SP1 Release Notes Provides the latest information about software and documentation in this release.
+The release notes are on the SGI ProPack for Linux CD in the root directory, in a file named README.TXT. - Porting IRIX Applications to SGI Altix Platforms: SGI ProPack for Linux Provides information about porting an application to the SGI Altix platform. - Message Passing Toolkit (MPT) User's Guide Describes industry-standard message passing protocol optimized for SGI computers. - REACT Real-Time for Linux Programmer's Guide Describes the facilities of REACT real-time for Linux that supports real-time programs. - Performance Co-Pilot Linux User's and Administrator's Guide Describes the Performance Co-Pilot (PCP) software package of advanced performance tools for SGI systems running the Linux operating system. - Unified Parallel C (UPC) User's Guide Documents the SGI implementation of the Unified Parallel C (UPC) parallel extension to the C programming language standard. - SGI Altix UV GRU Development Kit Programmer's Guide Documents the SGI Altix UV global reference unit (GRU) development kit.
+It describes the application program interface (API) that allows direct access to GRU functionality. - Linux Resource Administration Guide Provides a reference for people who manage the operation of SGI Altix servers and contains information needed in the administration of various system resource management features such as Comprehensive System Accounting (CSA), Array Services, CPU memory sets and scheduling, and the Cpuset System.